The American Automobile Industry in World War Two

 1935-1975

 The Simplex factory in New Orleans was a block long.
-The address for it was 540 North Carrollton Ave.
-Mr. Tween saw to it that the factory and its offices were air-conditioned for the benefit of the employees.
+It's address was 540 North Carrollton Ave.
+Mr. Treen saw to it that the factory and its offices were air-conditioned for the benefit of the employees.
 A constant temperature also allowed for more accuracy in machined parts.
 The factory also had "occupational" music played in the plant.
 Photo added 9-1-2022.

 The factory was razed after Simplex went out of business and the area re-developed into a shopping area.
 This Google Maps street view shows the same area today.
 With the newness of the buildings, it appears that the factory was razed in the recent past.
 Photo added 9-1-2022.